Discover iconic Paro

-The historical town of Paro lies at the centre of Paro Valley along the banks of the Paro Chhu River, and is blessed in rich sites and ancient buildings, and forms part of the core of exceptional destinations in Bhutan, Paro is both the name of the district as well as a town located within the region.
+The historical town of Paro lies at the centre of Paro Valley along the banks of the Paro Chhu River, and is blessed in rich sites and ancient buildings.
+Forming part of the core of exceptional destinations in Bhutan, Paro is both the name of the district as well as a town located within the region.

-Among the many temples in the area Paro is most famous for the iconic Takhtsang Lakhang (also known as the Tiger’s Nest), situated at the northern end of the valley.
+Among its many temples, Paro is most famous for the iconic Takhtsang Lakhang (also known as the Tiger’s Nest), situated at the northern end of the valley.
 It is also home to the National Museum, which displays hundreds of ancient Bhutanese artefacts and artwork.